Mushk: Production

 Imran Ashraf, who is primarily known as an actor, also wrote the mega-hit tragic drama serial Tabeer a few years back.

 In 2019, he returned to writing with Mushk; his second play as a writer that will also feature him in the lead alongside Urwa Hocane.
 This marks the second writing collaboration he has made with Aehsun Talish who also directed the 2019–20 drama Yeh Dil Mera.

-In October 2019, it was announced that Urwa Hocane will make a comeback on TV screens with Mushk alongside Imran Ashraf and the script will be written by Ashraf himself.
+In October 2019, it was announced that Urwa Hocane, last appeared in the network's social-drama Udaari, will make a comeback on TV screens with Mushk alongside Imran Ashraf and the script will be written by Ashraf himself.
 In the talk show Bol Nights, actress Kubra Khan and actor Gohar Rasheed announced that they were to be part of Mushk, but later dropped due to scheduling conflicts.
 In turn, Momal Sheikh replaced Kubra and Gohar Rasheed was replaced by Osama Tahir.
-The show marked the comeback of Urwa Hocane on the small screen after 4 years.
-Her last appearance was in the lead role of Meera in the Hum tv serial Udaari in 2016.

 The first and second teasers of the show were released on 4 August 2020.